A Vision Takes Shape: The Journey of Building Evolve Counseling Services

 - Create a Safe Environment: Children need to feel safe and comfortable discussing their feelings.
 Ensure that your home or classroom is a judgment-free zone where they can share without fear of criticism.

-- Lead by Example: Children often learn by observing adults.
-Model emotional awareness by talking about your own emotions openly and honestly.
+- Lead by Example: Children often learn by observing adults—model emotional awareness by talking about your own emotions openly and honestly.
 Share your feelings and how you cope with them.

 - Ask Open-Ended Questions: Instead of asking, “How was your day?” which often leads to one-word answers, ask open-ended questions like, “Can you tell me about something that made you happy or sad today?”
 This encourages children to elaborate on their feelings.

 - Listen Actively: When children do open up about their emotions, be an active and empathetic listener.
-Avoid interrupting or offering immediate solutions; sometimes, they just need someone to listen and validate their feelings.
+Avoid interrupting or offering immediate solutions; sometimes, they need someone to listen and validate their feelings.

 - Label Emotions: Teach children the names of different emotions and help them recognize these feelings in themselves and others.
 This empowers them to express their emotions accurately.